r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 env PKG_CONFIG_PATH=/x86_64-w64-mingw32.static.posix/lib/pkgconfig pkg-config --static opencv4 --libs-only-l
 ```

 But, again, they don't work.

-## findLinkingOrder: tool for establishing the linking order via topological sort

-In the end all the linking orders were established  via computation over the
-compiled static libraries, this is how.

-### Background
+Installing pkg-config should definitely not be
+done from R packages: the tool will be added to Rtools when the package
+databases are fixed for static linking.

+## Computing linking orders (background)

 This section may be skipped by those looking only for instructions to
 follow.